SumrakDZN/Namalsk-Server/README.md

 **Advanced setup**

 If you are running a dedicated machine with multiple DayZ servers, it is recommended to subscribe to Namalsk Island and Namalsk Survival server packages.
-These contain optimized pbo files for your server (to reduce loading times and memory load) and are present on unlisted Steam Workshop items available [here](https://media.tenor.com/images/78ed59c71a9472e868490638d61d23e6/tenor.gif) and [here](https://media.tenor.com/images/78ed59c71a9472e868490638d61d23e6/tenor.gif).
+These contain optimized pbo files for your server (to reduce loading times and memory load) and are present on unlisted Steam Workshop items available [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2288339650) and [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2288336145).
 Both public and unlisted (server) Namalsk Workshop entries will always be updated at the same time.
-In order to mask these files as the ones clients are running, you need to use meta.cpp files from the client mods.
+In order to mask these files as the ones clients are running, you need to use meta.cpp files from the client mods (ids are *2289456201* for island and *2289461232* for survival pack).

 # Frequently Asked Questions (FAQ)
 **Q: Can I use Namalsk Island without Namalsk Survival and vice versa?**